alxmares/Mexican-Emo-Recognition/README.md

 ![](assets/window.png)

 1. **Audio Recording**: Capture audio inputs for processing.
-2. **Speech to Text**: Convert the spoken words into written text in Spanish using advanced models.
+2. **Speech to Text**: Convert the spoken words into written text in Spanish using Whisper.
 3. **Keyword Extraction**: Identify and extract key words from the text that are critical for understanding the emotional context.
 4. **Audio Segments Extraction**: Retrieve audio segments corresponding to the important words identified in the text.
 5. **Speech Emotion Recognition**: Analyze the emotional content of the extracted audio segments using a custom CNN model.